 What should I do if my dedicated IP gets blocked?

 Contact NordVPN support to verify the IP status, check for any misconfigurations, and explore options like switching location or reissuing a fixed IP if needed.
-Is nordvpn worth the money: NordVPN Pricing, Features, Speed, and Alternatives in 2026
+Does nordvpn have a free trial for iphone heres the real deal

 How does a dedicated IP affect privacy and compliance?